One of the giants that are constantly attempting to turn the corner for brands and businesses is, yes, you guessed it right, Instagram.

 Just having a business profile on Instagram is no longer sufficient to establish credibility.

-Getting the oh-so-popular Blue Tick next to their name is one of the long-term goals of every influencer and business profile on the Gram.
+Getting that oh-so-coveted Instagram Blue Tick next to their name is one of the long-term goals of every influencer and business profile on the Gram.

 After all, this tiny blue tick is a symbol of validation and authenticity, and holds immense value.

-Instagram’s verified badge indicates that people can trust your brand, products, services, or recommendations if you are an influencer.
-Precisely for this reason, getting verified or earning a verified badge on Instagram is not as simple as ABC.
+The Instagram verified badge indicates that people can trust your brand, products, services, or recommendations if you are an influencer.
+Precisely for this reason, getting Instagram verification or earning a verified badge on Instagram is not as simple as ABC.

 In this blog, we’ll cover how to get verified on Instagram so that you can enhance your credibility and get more customers for your brand.